If you are disabled and unable to work, you may be eligible to receive disability benefits through the Social Security Administration (SSA).

 These benefits can be used to help cover the costs of medical bills and your everyday living expenses.

 There are two main forms of disability benefits: Supplemental Security Income (SSI), which is based on financial need, and Social Security Disability Insurance (SSDI), which is based on your employment history and paid into through taxes on your income.
+You’ll need to consult the SSA’s Blue Book listing in order to determine what records and medical documentation are necessary in your application for SSD benefits.
+The Blue Book is a list of disabilities that qualify for SSD.

 How Long Do You Have to be Out of Work to Apply for Disability?